decanoe/SpaceShooter/Sprites/NOT MY WORK.md

 **This is not my work :**
 This is not my work.
-I only use it as a placeholder.
+Thanks to *BizmasterStudios* to let other use his work.